#Load necessary libraries

 Use this code to calculate a union wage premium (the difference between median union and nonunion median wages) by state using the EPI CPS microdata extracts.

-Note: sample sizes vary widely over time, state, and union vs nonunion groups.
+- Sample sizes vary widely over time, state, and union vs nonunion groups.
 Keep a close eye on this, and remember that some states may not have large enough sample sizes to produce strong data.
 Though there is no hard and fast rule for how large a sample needs to be, smaller samples will produce more noisy, less reliable data.
+It may not be possible to produce usable union wage premium data for your state.

 The following chunk of code loads the R libraries necessary for this exercise.
 You may need to install them to run this code.